jerryscript-project/iotjs/docs/api/IoT.js-API-PWM.md

 To correctly open a PWM pin one must know the correct pin number:
 * On Linux, `pin` is a number which is `0` or `1`.
-* On Nuttx, you have to know pin name.
+* On NuttX, you have to know pin name.
 The pin name is defined in target board module.
 For more module information, please see below list.
   * [STM32F4-discovery](../targets/nuttx/stm32f4dis/IoT.js-API-Stm32f4dis.md#pwm-pin)